R-Ushindi/emdr-intervention-cameroon/README.md

 reports/ – summary and presentation materials

+🔒 Data Availability

+The dataset used in this project contains sensitive health-related information and is therefore not publicly available to ensure participant confidentiality and adherence to ethical research standards.

+However, the repository includes a structured description of the dataset and analytical approach to support transparency and reproducibility.

+Simulated or sample data can be developed upon request for demonstration purposes.

 ⚠️ Notes

-Dataset unavailable publicly to protect participant confidentiality and adhere to ethical research standards

 Findings should be interpreted within the study context

+Results reflect a quasi-experimental design and real-world clinical conditions